 My wife met up with me every week or so, meaning that I was able to take the minimum amount of gear and change things as I went.
 I knew I only had a week or so to wait if I’d got it wrong or something failed.

-However, Covid-19 changed things a bit as many places I could have stopped in to eat or resupply were not open.
-I also wanted to stay as self-sufficient as possible, as this felt a safer option.
+This walk is going to be different to last years Lands End to John O’Groats walk.
+Covid-19 changed things quite a bit as many places I could have stopped in to eat or resupply were not open.
+I also wanted to stay as self-sufficient as possible, as this felt a safer option for me and everyone else.
 As a result I often needed to carry a week’s worth of food.

 My biggest issue by far, especially down south, was water.
 I had long stretches without any water at all, so on occassions I was carrying up to 3kgs of water as well.